Blood of Eden

-"Blood of Eden" is the third single from English rock musician Peter Gabriel's 1992 album Us, featuring backing vocals by Sinéad O'Connor.
-It narrowly failed to enter the UK top 40, peaking at number 43.
+"Blood of Eden" is the third single from English rock musician Peter Gabriel's sixth album, Us (1992), featuring backing vocals by Irish singer-songwriter Sinéad O'Connor.
+It was written by Gabriel and produced by him with Daniel Lanois.
+The single was released in March 1993 by Real World and Virgin, and narrowly failed to enter the UK top 40, peaking at number 43.

 The single has two B-side tracks: A remix of "Mercy Street" (originally from Gabriel's previous studio album So, released in 1986) by William Orbit and an earlier version of the a-side.
 This version had originally appeared in the Wim Wenders film Until the End of the World (1991) but was not included on the official soundtrack.